jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 ```

 Looks pretty close to JavaScript with Flow types, doesn't it?
 The
-biggest difference is that we the `case` keyword was replaced with the
+biggest difference is that the `case` keyword was replaced with the `|`
-`|` character.
-(This directly mirrors the definition of the `screen`
-type---it's a nice reminder to always use `switch` statements when using
+character.
+Sharing the same syntax is a subtle reminder to always pair
-union types[^copy/paste]).
-Another difference: Reason does
+union types with `switch` statements! [^copy/paste] Another difference:
-exhaustiveness checking out of the box!
+Reason handles exhaustiveness checking out of the box. 🙂

 [^copy/paste]: More than being a nice reminder, it makes it easy to copy / paste our type definition as boilerplate to start writing a new function!

-What code does Reason output (via BuckleScript) for our function?
+What does the Reason output look like?

 ```js
 // Generated by BUCKLESCRIPT VERSION 3.0.1, PLEASE EDIT WITH CARE